 In order to maintain the health and safety of our patients, staff, visitors and community at large, MGH has implemented the following entry restrictions and enhanced screening precautions:

-- Entry into the hospital will be restricted to the main entrance on Coxwell Avenue for all members of the public including patients, patient escorts, visitors, caregivers, vendors etc. The public will not be allowed to use any of the other hospital entrances.
+- Entry into the hospital is restricted to the main entrance on Coxwell Avenue for all members of the public including patients, patient escorts, visitors, caregivers, vendors etc. The public is not allowed to use any of the other hospital entrances.

 - Hematology, oncology, chemotherapy and dialysis patients must also use the main entrance on Coxwell Avenue.

-- The Emergency Department entrance will remain open for those seeking urgent care.
+- The Emergency Department entrance remains open for those seeking urgent care.

 - Members of the public who do not have formal business at the hospital but who wish to use the hospital’s food and retail vendors will not be allowed inside the building.